ClayNdugga/youtube-comments/README.md

 ## Features

 - **Scalable Backend Architecture**: Designed to handle a high volume of requests with AWS serverless components.
-- **Fault Tolerance**: Utilizes AWS services to ensure reliable job processing and data retrieval.
+- **Efficient Job Queue System**: Manages job states and processing using DynamoDB and SQS queues.
+- **Loose Coupling of Components**: Achieved through the use of queues and microservices architecture.
 - **Song Extraction**: Implements algorithm to accurately extract song names from YouTube comments.
 - **Integration with Spotify API**: Enables users to search and retrieve song details directly from Spotify.
-- **Efficient Job Queue System**: Manages job states and processing using DynamoDB and SQS queues.
-- **Loose Coupling of Components**: Achieved through the use of queues and microservices architecture.

 ## Architecture Overview